liczaniecka/VirtualWorld/README.md

 which can be activated with a separate key.
 Once activated, the ability works for 5 turns, after which it is automatically deactivated.
 After deactivation, the ability cannot be activated for the next 5 turns.
+In the case of a collision of two organisms of the same specie, they can breed a new organism.
+There is a mechanism of sawing implemented for plants.

 The simulation is initiated with several instances of every kind of organism already placed in the game world.
 The program window includes a text box for displaying messages about the results of fights between animals, consumption of plants and other events occurring inside the simulated world.
+There is an option to save the current state of the game and then load it to the next game.
 The game ends, when the human player dies or when the map is full.

 ### Description of animal classes